 In Europe, a disease is rare when it occurs in less than 1 in 2,000 people.
-A disease can be rare in one region, but can be more common in another.
+A disease can be rare in one region, but at the same time can be more common in another region.
 There are also common diseases with rare variants.
 Taken together, there are thousands of rare diseases.

 Rare diseases are problematic because of their rarity, they can be serious, often chronic and sometimes progressive.
 Although almost all hereditary diseases are rare, not all rare diseases have an hereditary origin.
 For example, there are also very rare infectious diseases, rare autoimmune diseases and rare forms of cancer.

 For a long time, rare diseases haven’t received the same attention as other diseases as for example cardiovascular diseases.
 This had a large impact on the quantity of research into these diseases, but also on determining policies, and development of medicines.
 For most rare diseases there is no medicine available, but proper medical care can improve the quality of life and prolong life expectancy.

 It is often difficult for patients with rare diseases to receive information, to consult the right specialists or to get diagnosed.
 Their disease remains often unknown.
 For patients with a rare disease it can be difficult to receive effective, medical treatment.
 Within Chiesi Netherlands the department Rare Diseases is committed to the treatment of alpha-mannosidosis, nephropathic cystinosis, Leber’s Hereditary Optic neuropathy and β-thalassemia major.

 Here below you can read more about these diseases.